 Is CBD Legal to Buy in the USA?

-According to the 2018 Farm Bill that became law, industrial hemp is a cannabis herb with 0.3% THC or less.
+According to the 2018 Farm Bill, industrial hemp is a cannabis herb with 0.3% THC or less.
 The bill made hemp and its derivatives (such as CBD) legal at the federal level.
 However, check the local regulations of your area regarding hemp before buying and using CBD.

 CBD offers various health benefits.
 Anecdotal research and user reports show it can alleviate diseases.
 Although requiring more studies, CBD helps reduce anxiety, stress, depression, chronic pain, nausea, arthritis, and inflammation.
 It has manageable side effects, which rarely occur.
 If your medications have been causing you discomfort, try CBD for a change.
 However, speak with your doctor before using CBD products.